ramar-work/briggs/README.md

 briggs
 ======
-Briggs is a simple C program for converting test data between many popular formats, such as:
+`briggs` is a simple command-line program for converting test data between many popular formats, such as:

 - JSON
 - CSV
 - XML
-- C/C++ structures
+- C/C++ & Java structures
 - SQL
 - and hopefully many more...